LibrEars/Science-web-journal/README.md

 ﻿# Science-web-journal
-The aim of the project is to design a new way of scientific publishing and data handling.

 Please contribute to the [wiki](https://github.com/LibrEars/Science-web-journal/wiki).
 This project is all about collaborating!

 # Motivation
-The main motivation is to improve the scientific workflow and save taxpayers money by avoiding expense produced by nowadays structures.
-The idea is to combine several existing concepts for collaborating to form a network 'to meet the demand for automatic information-sharing between scientists in universities and institutes around the world' in the original aim of [the birth of the World Wide Web](http://home.cern/topics/birth-web).
+This project wants to establish a new way of scientific publishing and data handling to improve scientific workflow and save taxpayers money.

+The tool to be created will combine several existing concepts 'to meet the demand for automatic information-sharing between scientists in universities and institutes around the world' in the original aim behind [the birth of the World Wide Web](http://home.cern/topics/birth-web).

-For a critical discussion about todays publishing see ['How The Digital Revolution Can Fix Scientific Publishing And Speed Up Discoveries'](https://techcrunch.com/2014/08/30/can-the-digital-revolution-fix-scientific-publishing-and-speed-up-discoveries/?ncid=rss)
+For a critical discussion about todays publishing praxis see ['How The Digital Revolution Can Fix Scientific Publishing And Speed Up Discoveries'](https://techcrunch.com/2014/08/30/can-the-digital-revolution-fix-scientific-publishing-and-speed-up-discoveries/?ncid=rss)

-## In a nutshell:
+### In a nutshell:
-Grievances:
+Why should todays publishing praxis be replaced:
  * Scientific workflow inefficient
  * Cost (submission/paywalls)
  * Delays